[Segues into the Intro Sequence, showing helicopters arriving]

 Another favorite Klinger moment (shared with Mulcahy) was in "Tea and Empathy".
 Mulcahy heard a confession from a soldier who had helped black marketeers steal penicillin from the camp.
 Unable to break the seal of the confessional but wanting to help the camp deal with a penicillin shortage, Mulcahy takes Klinger to the site where he was told the black market was keeping the penicillin, under a heavy school bell at a bombed-out schoolhouse.
 Klinger and Mulcahy manage to retrieve the penicillin, although Klinger ends up losing his dress when it gets pinned by the bell.

-Houlihan: "Go cover yourself, you hairy creep!"
+Houlihan: "Go cover yourself, you hairy fool!"

 Klinger: "I am covered!
 Covered in glory!"